Timeless path integral for relativistic quantum mechanics: Timeless path integral

+If the system is strictly deparametrizable, i.e., $[\hat{H}_0(t_1),\hat{H}_0(t_2)]=0$, the transition amplitude for conventional quantum mechanics, denoted as $G(q^i,t;q'^i,t')$, is given by \eqnref{eqn:conventional path integral}.
+Note that, for given arbitrary $t_1,t_2,\cdots,t_N$, the integrand for $\int\mathcal{D}t$ in \eqnref{eqn:path integral deparametrizable} is formally identical to $G(q^i,t;q'^i,t')$ given in \eqnref{eqn:conventional path integral} (with $t_n$ replaced by $\tau_n$), and thus we have \be W(q^a,q'^a)\sim\int\mathcal{D}t\, G(q^i,t;q'^i,t') \sim G(q^i,t;q'^i,t'), \ee where $\int\mathcal{D}t$ simply factors out as an irrelevant overall factor.
+This implies that $W(t,q^i,t',q'^i)$ and $G(t,q^i;t',q'^i)$ are identical to each other (up to an irrelevant normalization factor for $W$) for strictly deparametrizable systems as commented in \secref{sec:remarks on deparametrizable systems}.

-Equations \eqnref{eqn:path integral deparametrizable} looks almost the same as \eqnref{eqn:conventional path integral} except for the functional integral $\int\mathcal{D}t$.
-In \eqnref{eqn:path integral deparametrizable}, all paths given by $q^a(\tau)=(t(\tau),q^i(\tau))$ (parameterized by an arbitrary parameter $\tau$) are summed and the quantum fluctuation in $t$ is also included; by contrast, in \eqnref{eqn:conventional path integral}, all paths are given by $q^i(t)$ as $t$ is treated as a parameter and with no fluctuation at all.
-In other words, \eqnref{eqn:conventional path integral} sums over only the paths which are monotonic in $t$, whereas \eqnref{eqn:path integral deparametrizable} sums over all possible paths whether $t$ is monotonic or not.
-The difference is profound and shows that the relativistic quantum mechanics is \emph{not} equivalent to the conventional quantum mechanics even if the system is deparametrizable, as already commented in the end of \secref{sec:general scheme}.
+For non-strictly deparametrizable systems, i.e., $[\hat{H}_0(t_1),\hat{H}_0(t_2)]\neq0$, on the other hand, we do not have \eqnref{eqn:W and G}, because while \eqnref{eqn:path integral deparametrizable} sums over all possible paths $\tilde{\gamma}(\tau)=(q^a(\tau),p_a(\tau))=(t(\tau),q^i(\tau),p_t(\tau),p_i(\tau))$ which can move forward and backward in $t$, \eqnref{eqn:conventional path integral} now sums over only the paths $\tilde{\gamma}_0(t)=(q^i(t),p_i(t))$ which are monotonic in $t$ as the time-ordered condition \eqnref{eqn:ordered tau} has to be imposed for the systems in which $[\hat{H}_0(\hat{q}^i,\hat{p}_i;t_1),\hat{H}_0(\hat{q}^i,\hat{p}_i;t_2)]\neq0$.
+The difference is profound and shows that relativistic quantum mechanics and conventional quantum mechanics are different both at the level of kinematics and at the level of dynamics if the system is non-strictly deparametrizable, as already commented in the end of \secref{sec:remarks on deparametrizable systems}.